Rimesy/Whiteboard/README.md

 >How to run:
 > - As it stands you may only run this code by requesting to download it and running it locally on your device.
 > - Hopefully will be working on making it more accessible in the future if it becomes a long-term project.

+>Future plans:
+> - Style the application for visual appeal.
+> - Migrate the code to the React framework.

 > I have a license for this project to protect the potential of future publication.